There are millions of highly educated migrants in OECD countries – so where have they come from?

 London School of Finance and Law offers over 60 online courses to tax, accounting and finance students and practitioners who value their time and opt for self-study to prepare for exams or undertake continuing professional development without interruptions in their careers.

-The most popular programmes among our students are professional exam preparation courses for accountants and investment managers: IAB, ACCA, CIMA and IMC.
+The most popular programmes among our students are professional exam preparation courses for accountants and investment managers: IAB, ACCA, CIMA, IMC, CFA and IAD.

 We offer English language courses for tax, accounting and finance professionals planning to move to an English-speaking country for work or further studies in their professional fields.